coderefinery/train-the-trainer/_episodes/08-teaching.md

 deeply about the material, but not all exercises are equally suitable to each lesson.
 Here are a few exercises that can be used for each lesson.

+> ## Learning objectives
+>
+> - Give feedback on the presented learning objectives on two axes:
+>   positive vs. negative and content vs. presentation.
+> - Discuss the learning objectives and how they fit to CodeRefinery objectives
+>   that are to improve researcher's best software practices.
+>
+{: .challenge}

+> ## Create a concept map
+>
+> - Choose an episode/part of the lesson you are working on and study it.
+> - Create a *concept map* of the episode, where facts are represented as
+>   bubbles and lines between the bubbles denote their connections.
+{: .challenge}

 > ## Live coding practice
 >
 > - Choose an episode from the lesson you are working on, and think about how